Committees of the Scottish Parliament: Mandatory

 The Equalities, Human Rights and Civil Justice Committee considers and reports on matters relating to equal opportunities.
 It also considers human rights matters and the prevention, elimination or regulation of discrimination between persons on the grounds of protected characteristics.
-The committee convener is Karen Adam and Maggie Chapman is deputy convener.
+The committee convener is Katie Hagmann and Meghan Gallacher is the deputy convener.
+The other committee members are Collette Stevenson, Fulton MacGregor, Holly Bruce, Amanda Lindsay and Carol Mochan.